izumi02-ui/Nexus-AI-Discord-Bot/docs/MEDIA.md

 `hannah` voice.

 One Discord bot account can use only one voice protocol connection in a guild.
-Starting music ends live conversation there; starting live conversation ends music there.
-Other guilds remain independent.
+A shared per-guild coordinator serializes that ownership: starting music ends live conversation there, and starting live conversation ends music there.
+Other guilds remain independent, and disconnect cleanup releases ownership.

 ## Music commands